fltk/fltk/README.MSWindows.txt

  Configuring FLTK
 ------------------

-If you got FLTK via subversion then you need two extra steps.
+If you got FLTK via subversion then you need one extra step.
 Otherwise skip over this part.
-Stay in your FLTK source-code directory.
-Type the following but ignore any errors from the second command:
+Stay in your FLTK source-code directory and type the

-  autoconf
+following:

-  automake --add-missing
+  NOCONFIGURE=1 ./autogen.sh

 Now configure your FLTK installation: